GuardMoony/ansible-rabbitmq/README.md

 	# Short hostname of cluster master, on master node it must be specified too
 	rabbitmq_cluster_master: localhost

+        # The frequency rotation of log files.
+        rabbitmq_logrotate_period: weekly

+        # The number of log files that you want to store.
+        rabbitmq_logrotate_amount: 20

 	# Vhosts to create
 	rabbitmq_vhosts: []